4475f9e4-1337-4c5b-bc13-6534b2c3a92d/weather_facts/README.md

 ### 🌦️ Weather Facts API 🌦️

-This project provides a simple **Flask API** that returns random weather facts.
+This project provides a simple API that returns random weather facts.
 The API exposes a single endpoint `/fact` that returns a JSON object with a random weather fact.

 ---